 When writing a synopsis, you want to get right to the point.
 Your goal isn’t to tell readers everything about your book.
 Instead, your job is to help them decide whether they’d enjoy reading it.

 The best way to accomplish this is by keeping your synopsis brief.
 A short synopsis is easier to understand than a long one.
-Plus, a quick overview makes it easy for potential buyers to skim over your book.
+A quick overview makes it easy for potential buyers to skim over your book.

 2. Focus On What Readers Will Want To Know

-When you read a synopsis, the first thing you’ll notice is that most writers try to include too many details.
+When you read a synopsis, you’ll first notice that most writers try to include too many details.
 If you’re going to write an outline, you only need to cover the basics.

-It would be best if you didn’t detail plot points, characters, settings, or other elements that aren’t directly related to your book.
+It would be best not to detail plot points, characters, settings, or other elements that aren’t directly related to your book.
 Instead, stick to the facts.

 3. Include Key Themes And Characters